RoAD Benchmark: How LiDAR Models Fail under Coupled Domain Shifts and Label Evolution: Conclusion Future Directions

 \section{Conclusion \& Future Directions}

-We introduced ROAD, a benchmark for 3D perception that jointly addresses domain and label shifts.
-Through evaluations of multiple knowledge transfer tasks across two realistic scenarios---Waymo-to-NuScenes and Waymo-to-Argoverse2---we showed that backbone choice, training objectives, and CL strategies significantly affect adaptability.
-Our benchmark offers insights for building robust 3D perception systems and may also inform research in other 3D domains, given the sparsity and difficulty of LiDAR point clouds.
-Future work includes extending our study with stronger backbones, advanced pre-training and CL approaches, and scaling to more challenging tasks such as 3D object detection and motion forecasting. {
+We introduced RoAD, a benchmark for robust knowledge transfer in 3D perception that jointly captures domain and label shifts.
+By evaluating multiple transfer settings across two realistic scenarios---Waymo-to-nuScenes/Argoverse2---RoAD provides actionable insights for building robust LiDAR-based perception systems.
+Beyond autonomous driving, we expect RoAD to inform broader 3D learning research, particularly in settings where point clouds are sparse and noisy.
+Future work will also explore richer shift taxonomies (e.g., long-tail and open-set label shifts) and more challenging tasks such as 3D object detection and motion forecasting.